Japanese Writing Conventions | Punctuation, Brackets, and Number Formatting

 - Read-aloud checking: Reading your text aloud lets you physically sense whether comma placement feels natural.
 Where you want to take a breath is where a comma should go.
 Professional proofreaders always verify through reading aloud.

 - Formatting consistency checklists: Create a checklist of rules like "half-width numbers," "half-width brackets," and "two consecutive ellipsis marks," and review after writing.
 Major publishers maintain style guides spanning dozens of pages.
+Here are the minimum items to check.

 Impact on Character Counting